grafana/grafana/docs/sources/search/_index.md

 ![Command Palette screenshot](/media/docs/grafana/CommandPalette_doc_1.png)

-To open the Command Palette, press `cmd+K` in macOS or `ctrl+k` in Linux/Windows.
-You can also click on the input placed in the navigation bar.
+To open the command palette, press `cmd+K` in macOS or `ctrl+k` in Linux/Windows.
+You can also click on the input located in the navigation bar.

 > **Note:** To go to the previous step, press `backspace` with the command palette input empty.